Sienci-Labs/Resources/longmill/assembly/lm-electronics.md

 ![](/_images/_lmmk2/_assembly/_checksmoves/lmk2_checksmoves_connect.jpg){.aligncenter .size-medium}

-Once you’ve selected the port, your machine should be connected.
+Once you've selected the port, your machine should be connected.
 If your machine is powered on, you will usually hear a gentle hiss and a thump noise when the machine connects which is a nice audible confirmation.
-If you don’t hear that sound, make sure you have released the E-stop so power is going to your machine – indicated by and orange power light on your control box.
+If you don’t hear that sound, make sure you have released the E-stop so power is going to your machine - indicated by and orange power light on your control box.

 After a moment you should see the plug icon turn green with a checkmark, the status bar at the top, middle change from **Disconnected** to **Idle**, and all the controls in the app become coloured indicating that they're ready to be used.